Curriculum jointly developed by Lambda School and Amazon

 Complete the precourse work

-Step 1: Complete an application
+Step 1: Start an application by creating an account

 First, tell us your name and email address (be sure it's an account you check regularly), and choose a password.
 You'll use these credentials to access your class materials, so please choose a strong password that you'll remember.